ohira-s/PicoFM_Synth/Doc/UsersManual.md

 3) Extended USB connector

-You must connect a USB OTG cable to the extended USB connector when you use PiFMS as a USB host mode.
+You must connect a USB OTG cable to the extended USB connector when you use PiFM+S as a USB host mode.
 5V power must be supplied via the cable.

 4) PICO2 on-board USB connector

-You must connect a USB cable to the PICO2 on-board USB connector when you use PiFMS as a USB device mode.
+You must connect a USB cable to the PICO2 on-board USB connector when you use PiFM+S as a USB device mode.

 5) Mic